pinobatch/240p-test-mini/nes/README.md

 and the A and Select Buttons.
 To show help for any test, press Start or read `src/helppages.txt`.
 To leave a test, press the B Button.

+To skip straight to MDFourier tone generator, hold the Start Button while turning on the power or while pressing the Reset Button.

 Versions
 --------
 The Nintendo Entertainment System (NES) can output 240 picture